kkrull/doc-speeding-up-rspec/speeding-up-rspec.md

 - `rspec-rails`: 0s
 - `spec_helper`: 2.6s

-`mongoid_spec_helper` runs a total of **1595 times**, taking 0.031 seconds each time it runs - all by itself!
-Running all tests that need `mongoid_spec_helper` yields 0.046s per example, vs. 0.013s per example for those that do not need to access Mongo.
+`mongoid_spec_helper` runs a total of **1595 times**, taking 0.031 seconds each time it runs.
+Running all tests that need `mongoid_spec_helper` yields **0.046s per example**, vs. **0.013s per example** for those that do not need to access Mongo.
+The extra 0.03s per test really adds up.

 So now we have a lead for what's taking so long.

 ## Testing with Mongo
 ### Keeping test databases in memory

 Databases used in small tests are usually pretty small, and spinning up an external database can be a pain.
 Some databases offer a [memory-only mode](http://hsqldb.org/doc/guide/ch01.html#N101CA) when you can't (or don't want to) break the dependency on the database.

 I did some searching for ways to get MongoDB to run this way, and I didn't find anything quite like that.
 You can, however, run `mongodb` in a RAM disk ([download more](http://www.downloadmoreram.com/) if you're running low) and get a